-No state agencies, localities, or other entities are particularly affected by this change.
+No state agencies, localities, or other entities are particularly affected by this change as the repeal of these regulations shall apply statewide.

 Economic Impact

 Pursuant to § 2.2-4007.04 of the Code of Virginia, identify all specific economic impacts (costs and/or benefits), anticipated to result from the regulatory change.
 When describing a particular economic impact, specify which new requirement or change in requirement creates the anticipated economic impact.
 Keep in mind that this is change versus the status quo.